EarlLandicho/Invoker-Game-Project/README.md

 Invoker is made using c# and Unity as the engine.
 I use Aseprite to create the pixel art.

 # Mechanics

+### Spells

 Each spirit is represented as a letter.
 S for solid, L for liquid, G for gas.
 These S, L, G, spirits can be combined in many different ways.
 You can combine up to three.
 There are 19 total spells each with its own combination:

-S (Boulder Throw) - throw a boulder that damages enemies in an area.
+* S (Boulder Throw) - throw a boulder that damages enemies in an area.
 Can be used as a double jump if aimed down.

-L (Icicle Shot) - shoot fast-moving icicles that damage enemies.
+* L (Icicle Shot) - shoot fast-moving icicles that damage enemies.

-G (Lightning Strike) - create a lightning strike that deals heavy area damage and stuns enemies.
+* G (Lightning Strike) - create a lightning strike that deals heavy area damage and stuns enemies.

-SS (Earth Armor and Shield) -  buff your physical resistance and gain oil status immunity.
+* SS (Earth Armor and Shield) -  buff your physical resistance and gain oil status immunity.
 Take less damage from direct damage for a limited time.
 Summon a shield that can destroy projectiles on hit.

-LL (Heal) - heal for a short time and also dispels any negative status effect.
+* LL (Heal) - heal for a short time and also dispels any negative status effect.

-GG (Lightning Dash) - dash for a short distance.
+* GG (Lightning Dash) - dash for a short distance.
 Damage enemies in between.

-SL (Ground Slam) - slam the ground damaging enemies in your path.
+* SL (Ground Slam) - slam the ground damaging enemies in your path.
 Oils and poisons enemies hit.

-SG (Ring of Fire) - spin fireballs around you.
+* SG (Ring of Fire) - spin fireballs around you.
 Damages enemies on impact and burns them.
 Fireballs destroy projectiles on hit.

-LG (Poison Explosion) - create a poison bubble that continuously damages enemies in the area.
+* LG (Poison Explosion) - create a poison bubble that continuously damages enemies in the area.
 Also applies poison for enemies hit.

-SSS (Summon Oil Golem) - summon an oil golem that attacks nearby enemies with a projectile that oils enemies that it hits.
+* SSS (Summon Oil Golem) - summon an oil golem that attacks nearby enemies with a projectile that oils enemies that it hits.
 Useful for blocking enemy projectile.

-LLL (Hibernate) - gain immunity to all damage and lock player movement for a short time.
+* LLL (Hibernate) - gain immunity to all damage and lock player movement for a short time.
 Dispels negative status effects.

-GGG (Tornado) - create a moving tornado that deals damage and stuns enemies in a huge area.
+* GGG (Tornado) - create a moving tornado that deals damage and stuns enemies in a huge area.

-SSL (Lava Burst) - shoot molten lava in multiple directions that damages and burn enemies on hit.
+* SSL (Lava Burst) - shoot molten lava in multiple directions that damages and burn enemies on hit.

-SSG (Wisp) - summon a slow-moving wisp that damages nearby enemies continuously.
+* SSG (Wisp) - summon a slow-moving wisp that damages nearby enemies continuously.

-SLL (Solar Flare) - destroy all projectiles on screen and burn nearby enemies.
+* SLL (Solar Flare) - destroy all projectiles on screen and burn nearby enemies.

-SGG (Wings) - gain the ability to fly for a short time.
+* SGG (Wings) - gain the ability to fly for a short time.

-LLG (Bubble) - gain negative status effect immunity for a short time.
+* LLG (Bubble) - gain negative status effect immunity for a short time.
 Increase movement speed and jump height.

-LGG (Wind Trampoline) - create an area that increases your jump height drastically.
+* LGG (Wind Trampoline) - create an area that increases your jump height drastically.
 Damages any nearby enemies besides the trampoline whenever it's used.

-SLG (Cooldown Reset) - resets all spell cooldowns.
+* SLG (Cooldown Reset) - resets all spell cooldowns.
 Useful for spell combos.

+### Combo Bar and Comboing Spells
+Casting spells and killing enemies fills up your combo bar.
+The combo bar depletes over time.
+The combo bar has 4 stages that determines how potent your spells will be.
+Each stage grants each spell different upgrades and additional effects.

 # Why am I creating this game?